kosurukompany/target-myretail-restful-service/README.md

 ```
 ## Testing
 ```
 	Please refer installation and setup steps to find different procedures to run the test cases.
 You can find the test cases in `src/test/java/{tests}`.

+	FYI...
+In both installation and setup when maven install run the controller test cases run automatically.
 ```

 ## License